 California's AB5 Amended to Protect Music Makers

-The Recording Academy, its members, and other music industry stakeholders, successfully lobbied California’s Government to amend Assembly Bill 5 (AB5) to better protect musicians, songwriters, studio professionals and other individuals working in the music industry from the bill’s unintended consequences.
+The Recording Academy, its members, and other music industry stakeholders, successfully lobbied California’s Government to amend Assembly Bill 5 (AB5) to exempt many musicians, songwriters, studio professionals and other individuals working in the music industry from the bill’s unintended consequences.
 Learn how.

 What is AB5?

 Following the California State Supreme Court Decision in Dynamex, the California legislature passed Assembly Bill 5 (AB5) in September 2019, with the intention to regulate gig-economy workers like Uber, Lyft, and Doordash drivers, along with other independent contractors doing business in the state.
 AB5 changes classification requirements for independent contractors, enabling many former contractors to have access to labor protections, such as sick leave and workers’ compensation.
 The bill was signed into law by Governor Gavin Newsom, and took effect on January 1, 2020.

 As originally enacted, AB5 would have added untold costs for compliance, accounting practices, and new business expenses such as payroll processing to a musicians’ overhead— Recording Academy members of the Los Angeles and San Francisco Chapters had already experienced difficulties with the law, prompting the need to secure an exemption to protect many music makers in the state.

 Securing an Exemption: Recording Academy and Others Lead Effort to Protect Music Makers